stencillogic/Start-with-Rust-fast/README.md

 Manually implementing these traits involves implementing unsafe Rust code.

 ## Obect-oriented features

 Incapsulation is provided by `pub` keyword on modules, structures, enumerations, structure fields, and functions.

 Compile time polymorphism is available with use of generic types.
-It is also called bounded parametric polymorphism.
+It is also called _bounded parametric polymorphism_.
 With bounds on generics the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
-This is static dispatch.
+This is called _static dispatch_.

 Rust does not provide rich inheritance features.
 Traits are used to define common behaviour.

 ### Dynamic polimorphism

-Dynamic polymorphism (dynamic dispatch) can be achieved by using trait objects.
+Dynamic polymorphism (_dynamic dispatch_) can be achieved by using trait objects.
 With dynamic dispatch, at runtime, Rust uses the pointers inside the trait object to know which method to call.
 There is a runtime cost when this lookup happens that doesn’t occur with static dispatch.
 Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.

 A trait can be used to create trait objects if all the methods defined in the trait have the following properties: